Faculty Thesis Areas

 My research in the area of Clinical & Health Psychology has focused on examining psychosocial, behavioral, and physiological factors associated with mental and physical health outcomes.
 The primary objective of this research is to identify groups that are at-risk for chronic health problems and to develop and test community-based interventions that are designed to promote chronic disease prevention and management in low-income, ethnic minority, and other medically underserved populations.
 Specific areas of my research include examining the impact of stress and its biomarkers (e.g., cortisol) on health, identifying risk factors for adverse maternal and infant health outcomes, and evaluating the efficacy of health behavior programs (e.g., exercise, nutrition, stress management) on preventing stress-related disorders.
 For more information about my PRO-Health research group, please refer to the following web site: http://www.csulb.edu/~gurizar

-Cognition, Human Performance, Human Factors, and Human-Computer Interation: One area of my research focuses on the topic of action selection.
+Cognition, Human Performance, Human Factors, and Human-Computer Interaction: My first area of research focuses on the topic of action selection.
 Action selection refers to how a speeded decision is made regarding which action to take in response to perceptual events.
 One of the major factors affecting efficiency of action selection is stimulus-response compatibility (SRC), or the mapping of stimulus (or display) elements to responses (or controls).
 Studies of SRC effects have been a valuable tool to study automatic and intentional processes associated with the response selection that intervene between perception and action.
 In addition, research in the area of action selection has implications for how displays and controls should be organized and mapped in order to achieve efficient performance, with minimal errors.
-The other area of my research focuses on more directly on human factors (designing products for human use) and human-computer interaction.
-My work in this area includes use of metacognitive judgments to predict computer expertise and human factors issues in Web design, computer security, and Web privacy.
+My second area of research focuses on more directly on human factors (designing products for human use) and human-computer interaction.
+My work in this area includes human factors issues in Web design, computer security, and Web privacy.
+Finally, a third area of my research is on aviation Human Factors.
+This line of research focuses on the development of metrics for measuring human performance in complex systems such as the Next Generation Airspace Transportation System (NextGen).

 The domains of research I am current investigating can be roughly grouped into three categories: affect, performance, and psychometrics.
 My work on affect, or affectivity, investigates the various predispositions that shape the way we view our environment and interpret our work settings, along with more momentary job related affective reactions to workplace environments.
 Another area of interest for me includes individual performance, especially regarding both internal and external determinants of self regulation, and how those translate into worker safety behaviors.
 Finally, my work in psychometrics, or the study of psychological measurement, focuses on reliability, or test consistency, and how this effects things such as agreement indices, and be effected by test length and mood.